 In April 2020, the Financial Accounting Standards Board ("FASB") issued interpretive guidance relating to the accounting for lease concessions provided as a result of the COVID-19 pandemic that allows entities to treat the concession as if it was a part of the existing contract instead of applying lease modification accounting.
 This guidance is only applicable to the COVID-19 pandemic related lease concessions that do not result in a substantial increase in the rights of the lessor or the obligations of the lessee.
 We have elected this option relating to qualifying rent deferral and rent abatement agreements.
 For qualifying lease modifications with rent deferrals, this results in no change to our revenue recognition but an increase in the lease receivable balance until the deferred rent has been repaid.
 For qualifying lease modifications that include rent abatement concessions, this results in a direct reduction of rental income in the current period.
-As of June 30, 2020, we have entered into rent deferral agreements related to the COVID-19 pandemic representing approximately \$16 million of rent otherwise owed during the months of April through June 2020, and are currently in negotiations with other tenants.
+As of September 30, 2020, we have entered into rent deferral agreements related to the COVID-19 pandemic representing approximately \$30 million of rent otherwise owed during the nine months ended September 30, 2020, and continue negotiations with other tenants.